priyadarshininadar/react-typing-indicators/README.md

 ## Introduction

+In this tutorial, you will find the steps you need to add chat functionality alongwith typing indicators using our React UI Kit to your React project.
 React Chat UI Kit is a collection of custom UI Components and UI Screens designed to build chat application with fully customizable UI.
 It is designed to avoid boilerplate code for building UI.
-In this tutorial, you will find the steps you need to take before adding chat with typing indicators functionality to your react project.

 ## Before getting started